Donate

 Leaving some local goodies, homemade cakes or bread and perhaps some eggs etc. for guests to enjoy during their stay is a lovely welcoming touch.
 However, could it mean that you need to register as a food business?

-The legal definition of a food business is any undertaking, whether for profit or not and whether public or private, carrying out any of the activities related to any stage of production, processing and distribution of food.
-The Food Standards agency states here: https://www.food.gov.uk/business-guidance/getting-ready-to-start-your-food-business#who- needs-to-register
+The legal definition of a food business is ‘any undertaking, whether for profit or not and whether public or private, carrying out any of the activities related to any stage of production, processing and distribution of food’.
+If you are unsure whether you should register, there is also tool on the Food Standards Agency website here Guide to registering your business | Food Standards Scotland

 It is difficult to give a definitive answer on which businesses need to be registered and it is ultimately (currently) up to the local authority to decide.
+However, if you do establish that registration is required, you need to do this within 28 days of starting to trade.
+The good news is that there is no charge for registration.

-• If a self-caterer is only providing a small welcome pack of pre-packed goods tea/coffee/biscuits, then there would be no need to register with the local authority as a food business.
+• If a self-caterer is only providing a small welcome pack of pre-packed goods tea / coffee / biscuits, then there would be no need to register with the local authority as a food business.

 • A B&B should be registered as a food business